guzba/supersnappy/README.md

 Supersnappy is a pure Nim implementation of [Google's Snappy](https://github.com/google/snappy) compression algorithm.
 The goal of this library is to be small, straightforward, dependency-free and highly performant.

+To ensure Supersnappy is compatible with other Snappy implementations, `tests/validate.nim` can be run.
+This script verifies that data compressed by Supersnappy can be uncompressed by other implementations (and that other implementations can uncompress data compressed by Supersnappy).

 Supersnappy works well using Nim's relatively new `--gc:arc` and `--gc:orc` as well as the default garbage collector.
 This library also works using both `nim c` and `nim cpp`, in addition to `--cc:vcc` on Windows.

 I have also verified that Supersnappy builds with `--experimental:strictFuncs` on Nim 1.4.0.